 UKVI provides guidance for employers who want to offer work to international students in the UK, including specific information about offering work placements to international students.

 Placements without a Student visa

 Some types of visa – for example the UK Visitor visa which is sometimes issued for short-term study in the UK – do not permit you to undertake a work placement.
 Please check with an Immigration Adviser if you do not hold a Student visa and would like to do a work placement.

 If you would like to work in the UK as an international student but do not want to do a work placement as part of your course, other opportunities may be available including:

 - Employment in line with your visa permissions – read further information about working in the UK during your studies.

 - Volunteering– volunteering and voluntary work are permitted on the Student visa, however, you should ensure that voluntary work does not exceed the maximum hours permitted by your visa, either on its own or in combination.

-- Internships such as those offered by the International Talent Scheme at UWE Bristol – please always ensure that you only undertake work which is permitted on your visa.
+- Internships such as those offered by the International internship scheme at UWE Bristol – please always ensure that you only undertake work which is permitted on your visa.